 We let the song sink in before Brandon starts up another, the next one he says, is one he really enjoys and has been making popular again at the centre.
 A spark of recognition goes off in my brain as he begins, I know this one!
 It’s the Killer Whale Song written by Latash Nahanee, it brings me back to a very fond time of learning from the Sḵwx̱wú7mesh Úxwumixw elders.
 Latash had told us this song came to him on the wind, and here it was making a re-appearance to my ears because of the rain.

-There’s so much to discover about the coastal temperate rainforest and how it has entwined with the lives of the Coast Salish peoples.
+There’s so much to discover on a guided forest walk about the coastal temperate rainforest and how it has entwined with the lives of the Coast Salish peoples.
 Don’t skip this experience no matter the weather, you never know how it may surprise you.

 Guided Forest Walks at the Squamish Lil’wat Cultural Centre are available seasonally (generally from mid-May to early October) for groups of 20-30 people.